 |Mobile Devices Supported||iOS 7.0 or above, Android 4.0 or above|

 |Web Browsers Supported||Internet Explorer 9.0 or better, Safari (any version)|

 |Cloud Storage & Monitoring||30-day trial of seven-day rolling storage included.
 After the trial ends, a seven-day rolling storage costs $5.99/month/camera or $59.99/year/camera.
 A 30-day plan costs $10.99/month/camera or $109.99/year/camera.|

 |Local Storage||Mini-SD memory card (not included)|

 The Ezviz Mini O 1080p may not have the great video of more expensive security cameras such as Netgear's Arlo.
 But for only $59.99, the Mini 1080p is a better device than rival bargain cameras like the Canary View or Blink XT, because the Mini 1080p has a deeper feature set and better video quality.
+If you're looking for an inexpensive camera that can physically rotate on its own, check out our Yi Dome Camera X review.
 For less than $100, the Mini O will give you the video, audio and tools you need to keep an eye on your home.